LaurinZubler/sa-documentation/chapters/conclusion.typ

 #global.paragraph(
   "Preamble",
   [
-    In this chaptre the results of this thesis are discussed and suggestions for future development of Augmented Reality applications in the sailing context are presented.
+    In this chapter the results of this thesis are discussed and suggestions for future development of Augmented Reality applications in the sailing context are presented.
   ]
 )